top of page

 What the assessment does.

-The assessment measures the gap between self-reported structural state and independently confirmed structural state.
-It identifies the domain where the actual structural problem is housed.
+The assessment is a structural identification instrument.
+It measures the gap between self-reported state and independently confirmed state.
+It identifies the domain where the actual problem is housed.
 It confirms whether the system can sustain what is being asked of it.
 The deliverable is a written engineering report documenting these findings.

 SECTION 3